 Experience so far indicates that the addition of the WVT link has improved the resilience of the motorway system to shocks such as major incidents through providing a number of alternative routes around the motorway system.

 The current version of MARS represents a step forward in network performance reporting.
-The AMA see the progress so far as the first step towards a number of decision support tools that could provide significant enhancement to network optimisation and network performance improvement activities as illustrated in .
+The AMA see the progress so far as the first step towards a number of decision support tools that could provide significant enhancement to network optimisation and network performance improvement activities as illustrated in Figure 8.